Mae Questel: Other voices

-In addition to her signature voices of Betty Boop and Olive Oyl, Questel also provided the voice of Little Audrey.
+In addition to her signature voices of Olive Oyl and Betty Boop, Questel also provided the voice of Little Audrey.
 In 1958, she voiced Wendy the Good Little Witch in the theatrical Casper cartoon short Which is Witch.
 In the 1950s, she was the voice for the title character of the pioneering interactive Saturday-morning cartoon series Winky Dink and You.
 She provided the voice of Casper, the Friendly Ghost in Golden Records' Casper the Friendly Ghost and Little Audrey Says in 1962.

-In The Flintstones series she voiced characters from the spin-offs The Pebbles and Bamm-Bamm Show, The Flintstone Comedy Hour and the Flintstone Frolics.
+In The Flintstones series, she voiced characters from the spin-offs The Pebbles and Bamm-Bamm Show, The Flintstone Comedy Hour, and the Flintstone Frolics.
 She voiced Wiggy Rockstone after the original voice actress, Gay Autterson, left the role in 1982.

-She continued to provide the voices of Betty Boop and Olive Oyl in commercials, television specials and elsewhere for the rest of her life.
+She continued to provide the voices of Betty Boop and Olive Oyl in commercials, television specials, and elsewhere for the rest of her life.
 In 1988, she reprised her role as Betty Boop in the film Who Framed Roger Rabbit.

 In 1935, Mae Questel played the voice of the Woman in the Shoe in the Max Fleischer cartoon, The Kids in the Shoe.

 On-camera roles

 Questel played a number of small parts, including appearing with Rudy Vallee as Betty Boop in the 1931 short Musical Justice (1931) and as a nurse in The Musical Doctor in 1932.

 In 1962, she played a Jewish mother in an episode of crime drama Naked City.

-In 1961, she was seen as a middle-aged bride in Jerry Lewis' It's Only Money, one of Fanny Brice's mother's card-playing friends at the start of the film Funny Girl in 1968, and as the "Jewish Mama from Hell" in New York Stories in 1989 in Woody Allen's segment titled "Oedipus Wrecks"; she had earlier sung the song "Chameleon Days" on the soundtrack for Allen's film Zelig in 1983.
-Her last non-voice appearance was as the elderly Aunt Bethany in 1989's National Lampoon's Christmas Vacation.
+In 1962, she was seen as a middle-aged bride in Jerry Lewis' It's Only Money, one of Fanny Brice's mother's card-playing friends at the start of the film Funny Girl in 1968, and as the "Jewish Mama from Hell" in New York Stories in 1989 in Woody Allen's segment titled "Oedipus Wrecks"; she had earlier sung the song "Chameleon Days" on the soundtrack for Allen's film Zelig in 1983.
+Her last nonvoice appearance was as the elderly Aunt Bethany in 1989's National Lampoon's Christmas Vacation.

-In 1973, Questel had a role in the short-lived ABC television sitcom The Corner Bar, but she achieved perhaps her greatest visibility in television commercials, notably playing "Aunt Bluebell" in ads for Scott Towels from 1971 to 1979, and appeared in spots for Playtex, Folger's Coffee and others.
+In 1973, Questel had a role in the short-lived ABC television sitcom The Corner Bar, but she achieved perhaps her greatest visibility in television commercials, notably playing "Aunt Bluebell" in ads for Scott Towels from 1971 to 1979, and appeared in spots for Playtex, Folger's Coffee, and others.
 She also appeared on panel shows and in daytime soap operas.